How we use your personal information

 How long do we keep your records?

-We retain medical records and details of 999 calls for 25 years.
+We retain medical records for 25 years and clinical details of 999 and 111 calls made by adults for 10 years.
 Other records that may contain information about you are kept for varying lengths of time, up to ten years.

 Your rights over your information